Granny Annexe Planning Permission Guide: When Is It Needed?

 12.08.2024

-As a very short summary, you can either build your new granny annexe without planning permission as permitted development or as a ‘caravan’, with planning permission or by changing the use of an existing building (which may also be possible without planning permission).
+As a very short summary, you can either build your new granny annexe a) without planning permission as permitted development or as a ‘caravan’, b) with planning permission or c) by changing the use of an existing building (which may also be possible without planning permission).
 Let’s have a closer look at the different concepts and rules you should know about.

-Permitted Development
+Permitted development

 As an owner of a property, you have permitted development rights.
 This means you have the right to build certain buildings on your land without planning permission.